ccbogel/QualCoder/CONTRIBUTING.md

 ```
 ##  Work on the issue assigned

-- Work on the issue(s) assigned to you, make the necessary changes in the files/folders needed.
+- Work on the issue(s) assigned to you, and make the necessary changes in the files/folders needed.
 - After making the changes add them to the branch you've created.

 ```bash